List of countries and dependencies by length of coastline

-This article contains a list of countries by length of coastline, in kilometers.
+This article contains a list of countries and dependencies by length of coastline, in kilometers.
 Though the coastline paradox stipulates that coastlines do not have a well-defined length, there are various methods in use to measure coastlines through ratios and other metrics.
 A coastline of zero indicates that the country is landlocked.

-Overview
+Coastline paradox

 An example of the coastline paradox.
 If measured using an interval of 125 mi (200 km), the coast of Great Britain has a length of about 1,500 mi (2,400 km).
 Using an interval of 30 mi (50 km), the length is about 2,100 mi (3,400 km).

 The coastline paradox states that a coastline does not have a well-defined length.
 Measurements of the length of a coastline behave like a fractal, being different at different scale intervals (distance between points on the coastline at which measurements are taken).
 The smaller the scale interval (meaning the more detailed the measurement), the longer the coastline will be.
 (Note: The smaller the scale interval mathematically, the more detailed and the "greater the scale of the map", in common usage.
 See scale (map).)
 This "magnifying" effect is greater for convoluted coastlines than for relatively smooth ones.